Lucy Rose: Fifth studio album: This Ain't The Way You Go Out (2023–present)

+In July 2024, Rose released a Picard Brothers remix of "Could You Help Me" as the first in a series of remixes of tracks from her fifth album.
+The full album, featuring 6 remixes from the album, was released on 27 September 2024.

+In February 2024, Rose also reunited with old collaborators Bombay Bicycle Club on "Willow", from their EP Fantasies.

 Influences

 Rose's musical exploration and exposure to new music began with her move to London.
 In interviews, she has shown an affection for Neil Young, Joni Mitchell, and Adele.

 Personal life

-Rose is married to tour manager William Morris.
+Rose is married to tour manager William Morris with whom she has two children.
 Her sister-in-law is British singer-songwriter Rae Morris.
 In early 2019, she and her husband relocated from London to Brighton.
+Following the birth of her first child in 2021, Rose was subsequently diagnosed with a rare form of pregnancy-related osteoporosis after medical tests revealed she had eight broken vertebrae following the birth.